django-es/django-elasticsearch-dsl/README.rst

             'hosts': 'https://admin:password@localhost:9200'
             'use_ssl': True,

-            # only if using localhost above! ssl certs generally are associated with a full domain eg: example.com
+            # only if using localhost above! ssl certs generally are associated with a full domain eg: example.com or www.example.com
             'ssl_assert_hostname': False,

-            # if you are using a self-signed or unrecognized certificate:
+            # if you are using a self-signed or unrecognized certificate authority:
             'ca_certs': <../../certificate-authority.crt>,

             # ssl connections with Elasticsearch are more prone to timing out, default is 10 seconds without any retries